jeshraghian/snntorch/docs/tutorials/tutorial_5.rst

 ------------

 Now you know how to construct and train a fully-connected network on a static dataset.
-The spiking neurons can actually be adapted to other layer types, including convolutions and skip connections.
+The spiking neurons can also be adapted to other layer types, including convolutions and skip connections.
 Armed with this knowledge, you should now be able to build many different types of SNNs. `In the next